Posted: April 30, 2020

 The following contains a list of types of senior care services, each with their own description.
 If one of these seems to match the situation your loved one is in, consider researching more on the topic.

-In family provided care, the loved one either stays in their own home and their family helps them or they move in with their loved ones.
+In family provided care, the loved one either stays in their own home and their family helps them or they move in with their family members.
 In either case, the family becomes the primary caregivers.
 Sometimes, families will hire additional professional caregivers through an agency or as independent workers.
 They primarily fill in while the familial caregiver is either at work.

 This type of care works well for individuals who still live alone but require certain reminders and desire occasional social interaction.
 Virtual Companion care provides individuals with a tablet computer that helps monitor their safety and mood while also providing them with reminders and people to interact with over the internet.

-This type of care is best for senior individuals looking for a community of their peers to live in.
-Independent living residents enjoy a community built specifically for them where they can choose to live in apartment or condo complexes that offer recreational and social activities as well as other amenities.
+Commonly found in retirement communities, this type of care is best for senior individuals looking for a community of their peers to live in.
+Independent living residents enjoy a community built specifically for them where they can choose to live in senior apartments or condo complexes that offer recreational and social activities as well as other amenities.

 Assisted living works similar to independent living but is designed for individuals with more regular personal care needs.
-Residents may require personal care assistance with things like moving around, getting dressed, or regularly taking medications.
+Residents may require personal care assistance with things like moving around, getting dressed, or receiving medication reminders.

 Continuum of Care communities combine independent living, assisted living, and memory care all in one place.
 This type of care offers a wide range of services on an a la carte basis, from help with daily tasks to skilled nursing.
 Consequently, continuum of care is best for residents with progressive conditions that will cause them to require more care over time.
 By having things all in one place, the resident does not have to move to a new community to receive a different level of care.